California city to pay $4.9 million over fatal beating of homeless man

-Fullerton City Attorney Richard Jones said in a written statement the final settlement amount was still pending final approval by the city’s insurers.
+Fullerton City Attorney Richard Jones said in a written statement that the final settlement amount was still pending final approval by insurers and that no taxpayer funds were involved in the agreement.

-In January 2014, an Orange County jury acquitted the two former officers, Jay Cicinelli and Manuel Ramos, of all criminal charges in the high profile case.
-The FBI said following that verdict it was re-examining the case.
+In January of last year, an Orange County jury acquitted the two former officers, Jay Cicinelli and Manuel Ramos, of all criminal charges in the high profile case.
+The FBI said following that verdict that it was re-examining the case.

 During the criminal trial, prosecutors accused Cicinelli and Ramos, who had approached Thomas near a bus depot to question him about reports of vandalized cars, of turning a routine law enforcement encounter into an unnecessary and savage beating that cost the unarmed homeless man his life.